Queue-Fair/dotNet/README.md

 Thus the Server-Side Adapter prevents visitors from skipping the queue by disabling the Client-Side JavaScript Adapter, and also reduces load on your web server when things get busy.

-This guide assumes you already have a functional .NET or ASP systemm, that you have dotnet installed, and are using Visual Studio Code  If you are creating a .NET or ASP application for the first time, see https://dotnet.microsoft.com/learn/aspnet/hello-world-tutorial/intro
+This guide assumes you already have a functional .NET or ASP system, that you have dotnet installed, and are using Visual Studio Code  If you are creating a .NET or ASP application for the first time, see https://dotnet.microsoft.com/learn/aspnet/hello-world-tutorial/intro

-Example code for integrating with Queue-Fair can be found in the Startup.cs file that is part of this distribution.
-We'll walk you through creating a "Hello World" dotnet webapp, and then the process of adding Queue-Fair to your webapp.
+Example code for integrating with Queue-Fair with .NET Core can be found in the Startup.cs file that is part of this distribution.
+If you are using .NET Framework instead of Core, see the note at the end of this README.

+We'll walk you through creating a "Hello World" dotnet Core webapp, and then the process of adding Queue-Fair to your webapp.

 Here's every keystroke for the install.